Louis-Aime/Milesian-calendar/README.md

 # Milesian-calendar
 Calendar computations, display and conversion routines.
-Use julian and gregorian calendars, as well as the French republic calendar and the Milesian calendar.
+Use Julian, Gregorian, iso 8601 and Persian calendars, as well as the French republic calendar, the Milesian calendar, and the Julian Day.
+Dates may be read in all calendars and languages managed by Unicode, and also in various day numbering systems.
+Lunar data, solstices and equinoxes, eclipse forecast, week and Easter date computation keys are also given.

-JSDoc documentation and application are available from [these GitHub pages](https://louis-aime.github.io/Milesian-calendar/).
+JSDoc documentation and application are available on-line from [these GitHub pages](https://louis-aime.github.io/Milesian-calendar/).

 References:
 [*L'Heure milésienne*, by Louis-Aimé de Fouquières (Edilivre)](http://www.calendriermilesien.org/l-heure-milesienne.html).